Andra Capital launches blockchain-based fund via Silicon Valley Coin

 To buck that trend, Andra Capital today announced the launch of its late-stage technology growth fund.
 The Andra Fund is tokenized and uses blockchain technology to enable broader access to investors around the globe.

-“Leveraging blockchain technology is a very important part of our disruptive fund structure and business model,” managing partner Dr. Hermann Liu, told me.
+“Leveraging blockchain technology is a very important part of our disruptive fund structure and business model,” managing partner Dr. Hermann Liu told me.
 “Our Silicon Valley Coin, based on blockchain technology, represents an ownership interest in the Andra Capital Fund.
 By being on the blockchain, Andra provides global investors access to the best technology companies in Silicon Valley — opportunities that are traditionally limited to affluent top-tier VCs in Silicon Valley, capable of writing significant check sizes.”

 The company has already secured more than $500 million in investment commitments and is well on its way to raising $1 billion.
 Commitments have come from traditional investors (such as institutions, hedge funds, family offices, and individuals), as well as token holders.